 Consideration Importance Details Insurance Impact

-Funeral and End-of-Life Costs Moderate Impact The cost of dying in Australia is significant and often underestimated.
-A standard funeral ranges from $8,000 to $15,000+, and costs continue to rise.
-Beyond the funeral itself, there are estate administration costs, probate fees, and potentially outstanding medical bills.
-Without life insurance or sufficient savings, these costs fall directly on your parents, siblings, or other family members.
-Even a modest life insurance policy of $20,000-$50,000 can cover funeral costs and estate expenses, ensuring your family is not left with unexpected financial obligations.
-At younger ages, this level of cover is typically very affordable - often under $15/month.
+Funeral and End-of-Life Costs Moderate Impact The cost of a funeral in Australia is significant and frequently underestimated.
+A standard service ranges from $7,000 to $15,000+, and costs continue to climb.
+Beyond the funeral itself, there are estate administration costs, potential probate fees, and outstanding medical bills.
+Without life insurance or adequate savings, these costs fall directly on your parents, siblings, or other family members.
+Even a modest life insurance policy of $20,000-$50,000 can cover funeral costs and estate expenses, ensuring your family is not left with unexpected financial burdens.
+At younger ages, this level of cover is typically very affordable - often under $15/month for a healthy non-smoker.

-Outstanding Debts Moderate - High Impact Personal loans, credit card balances, car finance, hire purchase agreements, and mortgage debt are all paid from your estate after death.
-If your debts exceed your assets, creditors are paid first and your beneficiaries receive whatever remains - if anything.
-Australian student loans are the notable exception, as they are written off upon the borrower's death.
+Outstanding Debts Moderate - High Impact Personal loans, credit card balances, car finance, buy-now-pay-later accounts, and mortgage debt are all paid from your estate after death.
+If your debts exceed your assets, creditors are paid first and your beneficiaries receive whatever remains.
+HECS-HELP debt is recoverable from the estate under Australian tax law, though it does not transfer to family members personally.
 Life insurance can be sized to cover your total outstanding debts, ensuring your estate passes to your chosen beneficiaries rather than being consumed by creditors.
-This is particularly important if you have a mortgage on a property you want to leave to family members.
+This is especially important if you have a mortgage on a property you want to leave to family members.

-No Second Income Safety Net High Impact Single people without a partner face the reality that there is no second income to fall back on if they become seriously ill or injured.
-While ACC provides cover for accident-related injuries, the majority of long-term inability to work is caused by illness - cancer, heart disease, stroke, mental health conditions - none of which ACC covers.
-The Supported Living Payment provides only a minimal safety net.
+No Second Income Safety Net High Impact Single people without a partner face the reality that there is no second income to fall back on if they become seriously ill or injured and cannot work.
+Medicare covers hospital and treatment costs but provides zero income replacement.
+The majority of long-term work absences are caused by illness - cancer, heart disease, mental health conditions, musculoskeletal injuries - and the Disability Support Pension provides only a minimal safety net with strict eligibility requirements.
 Income protection insurance is arguably the most important cover type for singles.
-It replaces up to 75% of your pre-disability income for a specified period (typically to age 65), covering your rent or mortgage, utilities, food, and other living expenses while you are unable to work due to illness or injury.
+It replaces up to 75% of your pre-disability income for a specified period (typically 2 years, 5 years, or to age 65), covering your rent or mortgage, utilities, food, and other living expenses while you are unable to work.
+Having no dependents does not mean you do not need it - it protects your own income.

 Business and Key Person Risk High Impact (if applicable) If you are a single business owner or a key person in a business, your death or serious illness can have devastating consequences for the business, its employees, and any business partners.
-Australia has a high rate of small business ownership, and many sole traders and small business owners are single and do not have succession plans in place.
+Australia has a high rate of small business and sole trader activity, and many single operators do not have formal succession plans in place.
 Key person insurance provides a lump sum to the business to cover lost revenue, recruitment of a replacement, and other transition costs.
-Business debt cover ensures business loans are repaid without burdening your personal estate.
-These are often tax-deductible business expenses - consult your accountant.
+Business debt cover ensures business loans are repaid without consuming your personal estate.
+These are often tax-deductible business expenses under Australian tax law - consult your accountant for specifics.

 Locking In Cover While Healthy Moderate Impact One of the advantages of getting life insurance as a younger, healthy single person is that premiums are lower and you are less likely to face exclusions or loadings.
-Health can change unexpectedly, and developing a condition later in life could make cover significantly more expensive or harder to obtain.
+Health can change unexpectedly, and developing a condition later in life could make cover significantly more expensive or harder to obtain entirely.
 Taking out cover while you are young and healthy locks in your insurability.
 Many Australian life insurance policies allow you to increase your cover at key life events (marriage, children, mortgage) without new medical underwriting - but only if you already have a policy in place.
-This 'future insurability' benefit is valuable for singles whose circumstances may change.
+This future insurability benefit is valuable for singles whose circumstances may change.

 Disclaimer: The considerations above are general in nature and based on publicly available information as of early 2026.
 Individual needs vary significantly based on personal circumstances, debts, assets, and employment situation.
 For personalised assessment, consider consulting a licensed financial adviser.